xml2struct Processing for Embedded ApplicationsDavid Mertz, Ph.D.

 Compression and Streaming of XML Documents," I examined a modification

-algorithm that operates at block-level
+of the xml2struct algorithm that operates at block-level

 instead of file-level.
 The procedure there is to flush to an